coin100-dao/coin100Web3/README.md

 1. **Choose a Multi-Sig Solution:**
    * **Gnosis Safe** is a popular choice on the Polygon network.
 2. **Deploy Multi-Sig Wallet:**
-   * Visit [Gnosis Safe](https://gnosis-safe.io/) and create a new Safe on the Mumbai Testnet.
+   * Visit [Gnosis Safe](https://gnosis-safe.io/) and create a new Safe on the Amoy Testnet.
    * Define the required number of signatures (e.g., 2 out of 3\) for transactions.
 3. **Assign Roles:**
    * Assign trusted team members as signatories for critical wallets.